Derojuu/MediCheck/README.md

 - **Documentation:** In-code comments + `/docs` Swagger UI
 - **Demo Video:** [Link provided in DoraHacks submission]

+---

+## Summary

+HCS-10 transforms MediCheck from a simple ledger-based tracking system into an **intelligent, interactive verification network**.
+Each organization now operates a verifiable agent, enabling real-time, ledger-backed communication across the healthcare supply chain.

+**The Result:** A two-layer trust architecture where HCS-2 guarantees integrity and HCS-10 guarantees communication — together creating an unbreakable chain of custody from manufacturer to patient.

 **Thank you for reviewing MediCheck!** We're excited to demonstrate how Hedera's unique economics and performance enable real-world impact in African healthcare.